Career-Driven Economic Development

 Arriola was first elected to office as a Tracy School Board Trustee in 2016, where he advocated for youth in the community, including organizing the first-ever student town hall in the city.
 As a Trustee, he advocated for issues including student engagement, school safety, diversity and equity rights, the reformation of student disciplinary action, and reducing expulsion rates for at-risk youth.

-As a Councilmember, Arriola has championed various policy initiatives including: establishing the Homelessness Strategic Plan; officially recognizing LGBTQ Pride Month and raising the Pride Flag for the first-time ever; legalizing commercial cannabis; adopting a city-wide Health and Wellness Initiative; approving the first affordable housing development in over 20 years; supporting workforce housing in Downtown Tracy alongside the future ValleyLink light rail system; passing a code of ethics for local elected officials; joining EBCE to procure city-wide green renewable energy; and introducing the “Tracy Equity & Empowerment Initiative” to address social equity and justice reform in the City of Tracy.
+As a Councilmember, Arriola has championed various policy initiatives including: establishing the Homelessness Strategic Plan and constructing the Tracy Emergency Homeless Shelter; officially recognizing LGBTQ Pride Month and raising the Pride Flag for the first-time ever; balancing the city budget; legalizing commercial cannabis; approving the first affordable housing development in over 20 years; supporting the future ValleyLink light rail system to connect to BART; passing a code of ethics for local elected officials; joining EBCE to procure city-wide green renewable energy; and introducing the “Tracy Equity & Empowerment Initiative” to address social equity and justice reform in the City of Tracy.

-Arriola has also received national recognition on the Young Elected Officials “35 Under 35” List by the YEO Network, and as a “Victory Empowerment Fellow” by the International LGBTQ Victory Institute.
+Arriola has also received national recognition on the “40 Best LGBT Lawyers Under 40” List by the National LGBT Bar Association; on the Young Elected Officials “35 Under 35” List by the YEO Network; and as a “Victory Empowerment Fellow” by the International LGBTQ Victory Institute.

-Dan Arriola looks forward to continuing to support our community as the next MAYOR of the City of Tracy!
+Dan Arriola looks forward to continuing to support our community as a Councilmember for the City of Tracy!

 DAN TAVARES ARRIOLA — A NEW GENERATION OF LEADERSHIP!